digitalbazaar/bedrock/FEATURES.md

 # Basic Platform Features

-This document outlines the basic features of the Bedrock software platform.
+Bedrock is an application framework that allows
-Generally speaking, Bedrock is an application framework that allows Web technology-based products to be built on top of it.
+Web technology-based products to be built on top of it.
 The framework removes the need to build and maintain common application subsystems that deal with things like logging, application auto-scaling, database access,